Do you agree with the reflection? Leave us your comment.

 The concept of Happiness

-Some factors that can contribute to happiness include the realization of goals, positive relationships with others, health, purpose and meaning in life, and a positive attitude toward life in general.
-However, it is important to keep in mind that happiness does not depend exclusively on external factors and that it can also be cultivated and fostered through internal practices, such as meditation, gratitude and self-awareness.
+Happiness is a positive emotional state characterized by feelings of satisfaction, joy, well-being and fulfillment.
+It is a feeling that can be experienced in specific moments or as a general and sustained state over time.
+Happiness is subjective and can be perceived and experienced differently by each person.
+Some factors that may contribute to happiness include the realization of goals, positive relationships with others, health, purpose and meaning in life, and a positive attitude toward life in general.
+However, it is important to keep in mind that happiness does not depend exclusively on external factors and can also be cultivated and fostered through internal practices, such as meditation, gratitude and self-awareness.

 The Absence of Desire